holchan/AutomaLarWEB/.roo/cognee/README.md

 *   **The Context & Why It's Crucial:** We realized that trying to build linking logic (e.g., "what file does this `#include` point to?") inside every single parser would be a nightmare of duplicated, fragile, and language-specific code.
 It would make adding a new language a monumental task.

     Instead, we radically simplify the parser's role.
 It doesn't link; it **reports**.
 For every definition it finds, it yields a `CodeEntity`.
 For every reference it finds (a call, an inheritance, an import), it yields a rich, structured `RawSymbolReference` object.
-This report is its "dossier" on the reference, containing every contextual clue it can gather *from within that single file*:
+This report is its "dossier" on the reference, containing every contextual clue it can gather *from within that single file*.
-    *   Is the import syntactically `relative` or `absolute`?
-    *   What is the literal text of the symbol being referenced?
-    *   What `using namespace` directives are active in its scope?

 *   **The Analogy:** The parser is an **expert witness at a crime scene**.
 It doesn't solve the case.
 It perfectly and factually reports: "I found these footprints, of this size, pointing in this direction.
 I also found these fingerprints on the doorknob."

----

 #### **Pillar 2: The Principle of Centralized Intelligence (The Orchestrator's Role)**

 *   **What It Is:** The Orchestrator is the single, universal "Deterministic Resolver."
 It is completely language-agnostic.
 Its only job is to take the standardized reports (`RawSymbolReference`) from any parser and apply a single, consistent set of rules to them.

 *   **The Context & Why It's Crucial:** This solves the maintainability and consistency problem.
 All the "clever" linking logic lives in one place.
-If we improve our heuristic for resolving a C++ call, that same improvement can be applied to a Java call without touching the parsers.
-This is a **Tier 1, Real-Time** resolver, meaning it only attempts to create links that can be resolved with **zero ambiguity** based on the context provided (e.g., a direct relative path).
+This is a **Tier 1, Real-Time** resolver, meaning it only attempts to create links that can be resolved with **zero ambiguity** based on the context provided.
 For everything else, it creates a `PendingLink` "debt" node, honestly acknowledging what it doesn't know yet.

 *   **The Analogy:** The Orchestrator is the **detective back at headquarters**.
 It receives the forensic reports from all the expert witnesses at all the different crime scenes.
 It is the only one with the "big picture" view (the live graph) and is responsible for connecting the dots.

----

 #### **Pillar 3: The Principle of Provable Truth & Graceful Enrichment**